codophilic/Learn-Java/Java-I.md

 ### Types of Polymorphism

-1. **Compile-time Polymorphism (Static Polymorphism/Static Dispatch)**: This is also known as method overloading.
+1. **Compile-time Polymorphism (Static Polymorphism/Static Dispatch/Early Binding)**: This is also known as method overloading.
 It occurs when multiple methods have the same name with different parameters (different type or number of parameters) within the same class.

-2. **Runtime Polymorphism (Dynamic Polymorphism/Dynamic Dispatch)**: This is achieved through method overriding, where a subclass provides a specific implementation of a method that is already defined in its superclass.
+2. **Runtime Polymorphism (Dynamic Polymorphism/Dynamic Dispatch/Late Binding)**: This is achieved through method overriding, where a subclass provides a specific implementation of a method that is already defined in its superclass.
 The method to be executed is determined at runtime based on the object's type.

 ### Why Polymorphism required?